RandomAmber/Titanic_kaggle/readme.md

 ### Dataset

-The dataset used for this project can be obtained from the Kaggle competition page: https://www.kaggle.com/competitions/titanic/data.
+The dataset used for this project can be obtained from [the Kaggle competition page](https://www.kaggle.com/competitions/titanic/data).
 It consists of two separate CSV files: train.csv and test.csv.
 The train.csv file is used for training and building the machine learning model, while the test.csv file is used for making predictions on unseen data.

 ### Dependencies
 * Python 3.7+